sSolal/Endive/ROADMAP.md

 *   **Automate helper**, add directives to automatically find a proof for simple goals.

 *   **GUI**, make a nice GUI for Endive.

+*   **Package**, make Endive into a standalone python package

+*   **Engine return objects**, allow the engine to return objects, not just strings

+*   **Parsing metadata in terms**, allow terms to contain metadata to keep track of where they come from, for further updates to return messages.

 ## Stretched dreams: a proof assistant for non-computer scientists.